Jessamine Stakes: History

 The event was inaugurated on 22 October 1991 as the Green River Stakes and was won by the second favorite Shes Just Super who was ridden by US Hall of Fame jockey Pat Day in a time of 1:44.91.
 The name of the event was named after the Green River a tributary of the Ohio River that rises in Lincoln County in south-central Kentucky.
 The event was created in parallel with the Hopemont Stakes which was run one day later for two-year-olds regardless of sex.

 The event was run in two divisions in 1994.

 In 2003 the event was renamed to the Jessamine County Stakes – Jessamine County is near Lexington and is considered part of the Lexington-Fayette metropolitan area.
 In 2005 the event was renamed to the Jessamine Stakes.

 In 2009, the race was moved from the turf to the main all weather track due to weather conditions.

 The American Graded Stakes Committee made it a Graded stakes race for the first time in 2011 and was upgraded to Grade II status in 2018.

-The race is currently part of the Breeders' Cup Challenge series and has been sponsored by JP Morgan Chase since 2006.
+The race is currently part of the Breeders' Cup Challenge series and was sponsored by JP Morgan Chase.
 The winner automatically qualify for the Breeders' Cup Juvenile Fillies Turf.